-A unique academic program where students complete their frosh and sophomore years by taking courses at local Foothill College and open admission courses from Stanford University.
+A unique academic program where students complete their frosh and sophomore years by taking courses at local Foothill College.
 During their junior and senior years, students take online classes from the world’s top global universities and from our faculty.

 Entrepreneurial projects will include developing designs, processes and devices to advance autonomous air traffic control systems.